 Exposure draft – audit evidence

-The IAASB issued an exposure draft proposing the following changes to International Standard on Auditing (ISA) 500 (Revised), Audit Evidence:
+The AASB issued an exposure draft proposing the following changes to Canadian Standard on Auditing (CAS) 500, Audit Evidence:

-- Clarifying ISA 500’s purpose and scope and explain its relationship with other standards.
+- Clarifying CAS 500’s purpose and scope and explain its relationship with other standards.

 - Providing a principles-based approach to considering and making judgments about information intended to be used as audit evidence and evaluating whether sufficient appropriate audit evidence has been obtained.